flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 **How did you market your business?**

 I've been really fortunate to not have to do much marketing.
-From the time I launched Eeko Studios, I had clients waiting to work with me.
+From the time I launched eeko studio, I had clients waiting to work with me.
 So when I launched, I had a flurry of work.
 It was great, but in the back of my head, I was always nervous about where my next paycheck was coming from.
 I wondered, "Am I going to be able to pay the bills in six months?"
 So I always have 6-8 months leeway on everything.

 {% pullquote left %}
 {"I love being in this community of people that are passionate about everything they're doing."} So I asked, "How do I continue that?"
 The answer was by working with clients who are passionate about what they do.